 Because of the unique dangers in mining operations, workers need extensive safety training.
-Mandatory and optional trainings are widely available to mining professionals, rapidly raising the safety standards of this industry.
+Mandatory and optional training is widely available to mining professionals, rapidly raising the safety standards of this industry.

 Compulsory Training Programs for Miners

 Most mining countries mandate that each mine have an approved worker training program in health and safety issues.
 Each plan must include a certain quantity of hours of basic safety training for new miners with no experience.
 In addition to new miner training, each miner must receive regular refresher safety training every year, and miners assigned to new jobs must receive safety training related to their new task.

 Prevention Through Simulation

 Increasingly, mines use more high-tech tools for miner training, such as machinery simulators and virtual reality simulators.
 By simulating actual mine conditions and emergencies, mine workers are better prepared, and companies can instantly assess a mine worker's progress and skills.

 People in charge of blasting operation attend specific training and are required to be licensed for the use of explosives and initiation systems.
 Most mining countries set up a specific refresher safety training for experienced blasters to integrate fast-paced changing legislation (especially after 9/11) and the new technological trends.

 - Mining machinery manufacturers offer courses in machine operation and maintenance with emphasis on safe practices due to potential liabilities in case of an accident

-Common efforts of governments, mine operators, labor, professional organizations, and academia are likely to be the rule in most mining countries to promote up-to-date efficient safety legislations and harmonization of practices.
+Common efforts of governments, mine operators, labor, professional organizations, and academia are likely to be the rule in most mining countries to promote up-to-date, efficient safety legislation and harmonization of practices.

 Nevertheless, international mining groups have developed exploitation and production health and safety standards that are implemented in their mines regardless of the countries where they are operating.
 As they are corporate standards adopted by listed groups, those standards and prescriptions are likely to be much more protective than many local regulations.